phu004/JavaRTS/README.md

 - During travelling AI units will wait for each other to avoid being scattered all over the map (normal/hard difficulty).
 - AI will retreat when it lost a significant number of units (normal/hard difficulty).
 - Send units to partol the outer parameter of the base, so AI can deal with player's sneak attack eariler (hard difficulty).
-- When ecnounter a concentrated player static defences, use long range units to deal with the static defence while keep other units in safe distance (hard difficulty).
+- When the AI ecnounters concentrated player static defences, it will send long range units to deal with the static defence while keep other units in safe distance (hard difficulty).